-You can ask the court to enforce a parenting agreement or order if the other parent isn't following the agreement or order.
+You can ask the court to enforce a parenting agreement or order if the other parent isn't doing what the order says.
 For example:

 - if they don't show up or aren't available to care for a child as agreed or ordered, or